UNDERdecoded/Gen2Recomped/README.md

 <a href="https://github.com/bryanthaboi">bryanthaboi</a> and
 <a href="https://boisclub.games">BOIS CLUB GAMES</a></p>

-A native LÖVE2D recreation of Poke Gold and Silver, built on Gen1Recomp's Red/Blue/Yellow engine.
+A native LÖVE2D recreation of Poke Gold, Silver and Crystal, built on Gen1Recomp's Red/Blue/Yellow engine.
 The engine, script VM, and map behavior are hand-written Lua; game data and graphics are decoded from a ROM supplied by the player.